Wolfgang Bernhard Liedtke

-Wolfgang Bernhard Liedtke is a German-American neurologist and corporate executive at Regeneron Pharmaceuticals in Tarrytown, New York.
-Within Regeneron's Global Development (Genetic Medicines), he serves as the Chair of Neurology, Psychiatry, Pain Medicine, and Sensory Systems on the Scientific Council.
+Wolfgang Bernhard Liedtke is a German-American neurologist and biotech-pharma executive currently serving as Senior Vice President and Global Head of Neurology at Anavex Life Sciences (New York NY).
+In this role, he leads late-stage clinical development in Alzheimer's and Parkinson's disease, the open-label extension of Anavex' registrational Alzheimer's trial AD-004 — conducted in synchrony with the European Medicines Agency — as well as early-stage clinical development in schizophrenia (trial SZ-001).
+He was previously a corporate executive at Regeneron Pharmaceuticals in Tarrytown, New York, where he served as Chair of Neurology, Psychiatry, Pain Medicine, and Sensory Systems on the Scientific Council in Global Development (Genetic Medicines) from 2021 to 2024.

 Liedtke also holds positions as an adjunct professor of Neurology at Duke University in Durham, North Carolina, and as an adjunct professor at New York University (NYU) College of Dentistry in New York City, where he is affiliated with the Department of Molecular Pathobiology and Dental Pain Research.
 He is also a Member of the NYU Pain Research Center.

 Early life and education

 Liedtke was born in Dortmund, Germany.
 He was educated in Germany in higher education and studied medicine at Ruhr University Bochum as a scholar of the German Academic Scholarship Foundation (Studienstiftung des Deutschen Volkes).
 After MD (University of Cologne), PhD (virology, Ruhr University Bochum, graduating magna cum laude), residencies in neurology (University Hospitals of Tuebingen Essen, Germany), psychiatry (University Hospital and State Psychiatric Hospital, Essen) and fellowship in neuropathology (Albert Einstein College of Medicine of Yeshiva University in The Bronx, New York City, supported by the Alexander von Humboldt Foundation, Bonn, Germany, recipient of a Feodor Lynen Fellowship.
 Liedtke joined the metabolism-genetics laboratory of Howard Hughes Investigator Jeffrey M. Friedman at the Rockefeller University in New York City, NY, as a Senior Research Associate and then as a Research Assistant Professor (1997-2004).